abudiman357/abudiman357/README.md

 <div align="center">
 <h3>Hi there 👋,</h3>
 <p>Welcome to My Profile</p>
-<p>Hi, I am a person who enjoys learning new things, and currently actively learning about data.
+<p>Hi, I am a person who enjoys learning new things, and currently active learning about data.
 It is very interesting to me how well-managed data can be useful in all fields, and human resources in this field are still relatively few.
 I finally decided to join the Data Science bootcamp at Rakamin to learn the skills needed for today's era.
 Being mentored by experts from the top-level start-up industry, I participate in interactive classes, work on various assignments, and final projects as a graduation requirement.
 I am now ready for the next opportunities.
 Check <a href="#">ℹ️</a> For More Information.</p>

 [![](https://img.shields.io/badge/arifbudiman-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/arif-budiman-382641159)
 [![](https://img.shields.io/badge/abudiman357@gmail.com-D14836?style=for-the-badge&logo=gmail&logoColor=white)](https://mail.google.com/mail/u/0/?view=cm&tf=1&fs=1&to=abudiman357@gmail.com)